mighdoll/wgsl-linker/packages/mini-parse/doc/TaggedParserCombinators.md

 }
 ```

-And combinators will that compose parsers, will compose the TagRecord types too.
+And combinators that compose parsers will need compose the TagRecord types too.
 ```ts
 function seq(...parsers: Parser<any, any>[] ): Parser<???, ???> {}
 ```